ksm/SwiftInFlux/README.md

 This document is an attempt to gather the Swift features that are still in flux and likely to change.

 ### Contributing
-To contribute just fork this project and add a section below (don't forget to update the Table of Contents!).
+To contribute: fork this project, add a section below (don't forget to update the Table of Contents!), and create a pull request.

 ### Table of Contents